ChrisKurz/nRF_Connect_SDK/README.md

 - [Creating a Project from Scratch](doc/NCSv2.3.0_01_ProjectFromScratch.md) - This hands-on demonstrates how to create a project from scratch.

+- [User-defined KCONFIG symbols](doc/NCSv2.3.0_03_User-Defined_KCONFIG.md) - KCONFIG allows you to add software modules from Zephyr repository or other repositories.
+But you can also define own KCONFIG symbols.
+This hands-on demonstrates how this can be done.

 ## Zephyr OS Services